ngez/platform/README.md

 # NgEz

-Library consisting minimalistic components and utility Directives and Services.
+A collection of minimalistic, easy-to-use and fully customizable Angular components, directives and services

 ## Documentation